cap-js/docs/java/observability.md

 <!--- Migrated: @external/java/700-observability03-availability.md -> @external/java/observabilityavailability.md -->
 ### Availability { #availability}

 This section describes how to set up an endpoint for availability or health check.
-At first glance, providing such a health check endpoint sounds like a simple task.
+At a first glance, providing such a health check endpoint sounds like a simple task.
 But some aspects need to be considered:

 - Authentication (for example, Basic or OAuth2) increases security but introduces higher configuration and maintenance effort.
 - Only low resource consumption can be introduced.
 If you provide a public endpoint, only low overhead is accepted to avoid denial-of-service attacks.